Jennifer Johnson Named New Erskine Wood Sr. Professor Of Law

-This past spring Professor Jennifer Johnson was named the new Erskine Wood, Sr. Professor of Law.
-The endowed chair was created by a generous gift from Louise Wood, the widow of the late Erskine Wood, Sr. Dean James Huffman was the first incumbent of the award and upon his retirement from the law school, Professor Johnson was selected to follow in the venerable footsteps of both Erskine Wood, Sr. and James Huffman.
+This past spring Professor Jennifer Johnson was named the new Erskine Wood Sr. Professor of Law.
+The endowed professorship was created by a generous gift from Louise Wood, the widow of the late Erskine Wood Sr. Former dean James Huffman was the first incumbent of the award, and the previous holder of the professorship.

 Wood, who died in 1983 at the age of 103, was a renowned Portland admiralty lawyer and the last living person to know Chief Joseph of the Nez Perce tribe.
 Wood graduated from Harvard University in 1901 and from the University of Oregon Law School in 1912.
 He was the senior partner in the firm of Wood, Tatum, Mosser, Brooke & Holden, and many believe he was one of the greatest admiralty lawyers in the United States.
-Mrs. Wood requested that appointees to the chair be individuals committed to the established traditions of the American legal and constitutional system.
+His widow, Louise Wood, requested that appointees to the professorship be individuals committed to the established traditions of the American legal and constitutional system.

-Johnson will be installed as the new Erskine Wood, Sr. Professor of Law on Monday, October 24, 2011 at 8:00 p.m. in the Agnes Flanagan Chapel at Lewis & Clark College.
-She will present a lecture entitled “Fleecing Grandma: A Regulatory Ponzi Scheme?”
+Johnson will be installed as the new Erskine Wood Sr. Professor of Law on Monday, October 24, 2011, at 8 p.m. in Agnes Flanagan Chapel at Lewis & Clark College.
+She will present a lecture, “Fleecing Grandma: A Regulatory Ponzi Scheme?”
 The lecture is open to the public, and all alumni are welcome to attend.
-For more information, contact Doreen Corwin, Director of Faculty Services, at 503-768-6852.
+For more information, contact Doreen Corwin, director of faculty services, at 503-768-6852.